rags/toggle-test/README.md

 ===========

 Toggle Test allows you to quickly switch between test and test subject.
 This is a very useful tool to have when you are [TDD](http://en.wikipedia.org/wiki/Test-driven_development)ing.
-Test Toggle is similar to test toggle functionality provided by IntelliJ and other JetBrain products.
+Test Toggle is similar to test toggle functionality provided by IntelliJ and other JetBrains IDEs.

 **Features:**
 * Test Toggle allows you quick navigate between test and source files, without having to remember file paths.